 Research classes will follow a seven-week schedule, but FLARE groups will last the entire semester (Aug.
 17-Nov.
 23).

 I’m a music student.
-Will private lesson still be 14 weeks long, and how will music ensembles and shows work?
+Will private lessons still be 14 weeks long, and how will music ensembles and shows work?

 Private lessons will span the entire semester.
 At this point, theatre productions and musical performances are still being planned for the Fall 2020 semester.
 As those dates draw near, we will base any decisions regarding these events on COVID-19 trends and the recommended health and safety recommendations at that time.